Drug Crimes Defense Attorney Houston, TX

 There could also be circumstances in which the defendant did not have possession of the controlled substance.
 The legal guidelines for possession are very strict.
 The possessor must maintain care, custody, control, or management of the controlled substance.

-By reviewing police reports, body camera footage, evidence from the scene, and testimony from witnesses, the attorneys at the Law Office of Joseph Ruiz, PLLC, can use every resource available to work toward the goal of convincing prosecutors or a judge to lower or drop your charges.
+By reviewing police reports, body camera footage, evidence from the scene, and testimony from witnesses, the skilled defense attorneys at the Law Office of Joseph Ruiz, PLLC, can use every resource available to work toward the goal of convincing prosecutors or a judge to lower or drop your charges.

 Hemp Is Legal in Texas.
 Can I Still Be Charged With Criminal Marijuana Possession?